VoICE Immunization Evidence: Cost of treating illness

 Expanding vaccine coverage would improve household financial well-being by increasing disposable income that could further improve living conditions

-It is estimated that under current vaccine coverage trends in 41 Gavi-eligible countries, enhanced Gavi funding would help to avoid out-of-pocket health expenditures in an amount that surpasses $4.5 billion attributable to measles, $168 million attributable to severe pneumococcal disease and $200 million attributable to severe rotavirus.
+It is estimated that under current vaccine coverage trends in 41 Gavi-eligible countries, enhanced Gavi funding would help to avoid out-of-pocket health expenditures in an amount that surpasses US$4.5 billion attributable to measles, US$168 million attributable to severe pneumococcal disease, and US$200 million attributable to severe rotavirus.

 Immunization can offer some financial protection against significant illness treatment costs among the poor.